 ISMPP Highlights

-ISMPP members gathered together in London for two days of collaboration, networking, learning and sharing.
-The 2023 European Meeting welcomed a record-high number of attendees with 360 industry professionals gathering at the Bishopsgate etc.venues in the heart of the city.
-Adding to the excitement, 164 attendees participated in this meeting for their first time!
+From January 23-24, ISMPP members gathered together in London for two days of collaboration, networking, learning and sharing.
+The 2024 European Meeting welcomed a record-high number of attendees with 395 industry professionals gathering at Novotel London West and 155 of those attendees participated in this meeting for their first time!

 Message from Our Leadership